WEHI-ResearchComputing/QuartoCards/README.md

 # QuartoCards Extension For Quarto

-Generate cards for displaying URLs in your quarto presentations.
+Generate cards for displaying URLs in your Quarto presentations.
 These are a bit like the preview cards you get when you post a link to Twitter, Discord, Reddit etc.

 ## Installing